 According to local tour company River Expeditions, the Upper Gauley is “ranked as one of the most uniquely challenging single day whitewater runs in the world.”
 It’s intense, stunningly beautiful, and a serious stretch of river that will challenge and thrill even the most seasoned paddlers.

-The Upper Gauley features over 100 rapids, predominantly in the class IV to V range.
+The Upper Gauley features 50+ rapids, many in the class IV to V range.
 This is serious whitewater and is not for beginners or children under 15.
 The guides in the area that run tours on this section of river are seasoned and talented paddlers.
 If your skill level is more on the advanced side and you’re looking for a challenge, check out this stretch of whitewater!

 The Lower Gauley stretch of river in West Virginia is a treat for your eyes, and your paddle!
-The whitewater is plentiful on this 12-mile stretch of class III to V rapids, and with 70 rapids to run, you’ll see why this area is a favorite of expert paddlers the world over.
-Scheduled dam release days in September guarantee a great time on the river, although there are only a handful of these days each year so they can book up quickly.
-With charismatic names like Chainsaw, Junkyard and Rooster Tail, the waves on Lower Gauley are whitewater legends that are a must-see if you’re in for some adventure!
+The whitewater is plentiful on this 13-mile stretch of class III to V rapids, and with 50 rapids to run, you’ll see why this area is a favorite of expert paddlers the world over.
+With charismatic names like Chainsaw, Junkyard and Rooster Tail, the waves on Lower Gauley are whitewater legends that are a must-experience if you’re in for some adventure!

 What do you wear whitewater rafting in West Virginia?

 Whitewater rafting doesn’t require you to bring any specialized gear with you.
 Your guiding company will have all the technical gear covered; you’ll just need to make sure you’re dressed for adventure!